 - Obtain early ECG. - Consider blood pressure support in any individual with systolic blood pressure less than 90 mmHg or mean arterial pressure (MAP) less than 65. - Unless contraindicated, 1 to 2 liters of IV saline or Lactated Ringer's is the first intervention. - When blood pressure is very low, consider vasopressors (commonly referred to as "pressors").
 Vasopressors and inotropes are medications used to create vasoconstriction or increase cardiac contractility, respectively.
-Consider using the following: - Epinephrine is the pressor of choice for individuals who are not in cardiac arrest. - Dopamine and phenylephrine are alternatives to epinephrine. - Norepinephrine is generally reserved for severe hypotension or as a last-line agent. - Titrate the infusion rate to maintain the desired blood pressure.
+Consider using the following: - Dopamine and norepinephrine are the pressors of choice for individuals who are not in cardiac arrest. - Vasopressin and phenylephrine are the second agents to be added. - Epinephrine is generally reserved for severe hypotension or as a last-line agent. - Titrate the infusion rate to maintain the desired blood pressure.

-The Post-Cardiac Arrest Care Algorithm (Figure 30) was updated to emphasize the need to prevent hyperoxia, hypoxemia, and hypotension.
+The Post-Cardiac Arrest Care Algorithm (Figure 29) was updated to emphasize the need to prevent hyperoxia, hypoxemia, and hypotension.